greensoftwarelab/SPELL/Instrumentation/README.md

 Introduction
 --------------------------------------------------------------

-This tool automatically inserts (jRapl) energy reading method calls from the JWrapper package/EnergyWrapper class.
+This tool automatically inserts (jRapl) energy reading method calls from the JWrapper package/EnergyWrapper class, generating a file with the method execution trace, execution time, and energy consumption values.

 For a general explanation of jRapl, check out [webpage](http://kliu20.github.io/jRAPL/).